-Table 3 summarizes the total harvest by CBPPL in District 17 and compares it to the AAC for the six year period which encompasses two different AAC periods.
+Table 3 summarizes the total harvest administered by Crown in District 17 and compares it to the AAC for the six year period which encompasses two different AAC periods.

-There was an under harvest of the AAC on CBPPL limits.
+There was an under harvest of the AAC's on Crown in both Class 1 and Class 3 areas.
 An explanation of Class 1 and Class 3 landbases can be found in section 3.4.2.
+The main reason is the fragmentation of the forest and the difficult logging chances for commercial operations on Crown Land